The role

 Communicate and collaborate

-Being able to build relationships and communicate with people will be central to your work – whether it’s by working with Police to coordinate a welfare check or arrest, assisting a Probation Officer in the management of a case, or problem-solving over the phone with a person on electronic monitoring facing a difficult and stressful situation.
+Being able to build relationships and communicate with people will be central to your work – whether it’s by working with the Police to coordinate a welfare check or arrest, assisting a probation officer in the management of a case, or problem-solving over the phone with a person on electronic monitoring facing a difficult and stressful situation.

 What you need to know